OpenBubbles/docs/docs/Setup/pnr.md

 You can also choose to skip logging in with Apple ID.
 This may lead to less issues in some cases.

 ## Pre-Setup | Do this first
-Make sure iMessage andFacetime is disabled on your iPhone.
+Make sure iMessage (Only if you are using [Relay Apps](https://openbubbles.github.io/docs/Setup/pnr#relay-apps)) and Facetime is disabled on your iPhone.
 You also need to disable Advanced Data Protection and Contact Key Verification.

 ## Sim / eSim Swaping Methods